Skip to main content Skip to footer

 Volkswagen Group Mobility is a division of Volkswagen AG (Group) and comprises Volkswagen Financial Services AG with its subsidiaries and affiliates (e.g. Volkswagen Bank GmbH and Volkswagen Leasing GmbH), Volkswagen Financial Services Overseas AG, Porsche Financial Services GmbH, Volkswagen Credit Inc. (USA) and Volkswagen Credit Canada Inc.

 Volkswagen Financial Services AG, with headquarters in Braunschweig, provides leasing, banking and insurance business, fleet management and mobility services.
-Additionally, Volkswagen Financial Services AG provides the international lending business outside of the EU.
-The European lending and deposits business is provided by Volkswagen Bank GmbH and its subsidiaries and branches within the EU.
+Additionally, Volkswagen Financial Services Overseas AG provides the international lending business outside of the El-J. The European lending and deposits business is provided by Volkswagen Bank GmbH and its subsidiaries and branches within the EU.

-With its presence in key markets, the Group’s global procurement organisation ensures that production materials, assets and services are sourced worldwide in the required quality, in accordance with sustainability standards and at the best possible terms.
-The competitive advantages of the various procurement markets are utilised by the whole Group as a result of the brands’ networking of the various procurement organisations.
-We currently purchase products, services and parts from approx. 90 countries worldwide.
+With its presence in key markets, the Group's global procurement organisation ensures that production materials, assets and services are sourced worldwide in the required quality, in accordance with sustainability standards and at the best possible terms.
+The competitive advantages of the various procurement markets are utilised by the whole Group as a result of the brands' networking of the various procurement organisations.

 Internal measures